GoogleFeud/ts-runtime-checks/README.md

 - `Expr<string>` - Turns the string into an expression.
 Can be used in markers which require a javascript value.
 - `Infer<Type>` / `Resolve<Type>` - Creating validation for type parameters.

-The library also exports a set of pre-defined `Check` type aliases, which can be used on existing type to add extra checks:
+The library also exports a set of built-in `Check` type aliases, which can be used on existing types to add extra checks:

 - `Min<Size>` / `Max<Size>` - Used with the `number` type to check if a number is within bounds.
 - `Integer` / `Float` - Used with the `number` type to limit the value to integers / floating points.
 - `MaxLen<Size>` / `MinLen<Size>` / `Length<Size>` - Used with anything that has a `length` property to check if it's within bounds.
 - `Matches<Regex>` - Used with the `string` type to check if the value matches a pattern.
-- `Not` - Negates a check.
+- `Not` - Negates a `Check`.
-- `Or` - `||` for checks.
+- `Or` - Logical OR operator for `Check`.

 #### `Assert<Type, Action>`